jina-ai/jina/README.md

 ```

 That is the essense behind `jina hello-world`.
-It is just a taste of what Jina can do.
+It is merely a taste of what Jina can do.
 We’re really excited to see what you do with Jina!
 You can easily create a Jina project from templates with one terminal command:

 ```bash
 pip install jina[hub] && jina hub new --type app